markstringer-dti/markstringer-dti.github.io/dti.md

 1. Membership Safety - showing the boss that they're the boss

-It's isn't enough to a member for the team if you're the boss.
+It's isn't enough to be a member for the team if you're the boss.
 You have to have everyone in your team recognise that you're the boss.
-But as with membership safety, this is the first, fundamental level of safety that a boss needs.
-Just as anyone can't usefully participate in a team unless they feel they are part of the team, no boss can usefully provide leadership, if there's any doubt about their authority.
+But as with membership safety, this is just the first, fundamental level of safety that a boss needs.
+No one can usefully participate in a team unless they feel they are part of the team.
+And no boss can usefully provide leadership, if there's any doubt about their authority.

 This is a problem for bosses in software developement for two reasons.
 Firstly all of the people who are actually doing the work know how to do the work better than the boss.